limeraiin/unity-machine-learning-test-comparison/README.md

 ## Working Example

-The brain of the AI with float type actions after 1 million learning step:
+Running a test using the brain of the AI with float type actions after 1 million learning step:

 ![test3](https://user-images.githubusercontent.com/64265868/118038183-79bf6a80-b377-11eb-8160-1a21d6620db8.gif)